High Order Random Walks: Beyond Spectral Gap: Introduction

 \subsection{On high order random walks and related results}

-We study the random walk operators: $M_k^{+}$, corresponding to the walk from a $k$-face to a $k$-face through $k+1$ face.
-(For exact definition see Section \ref{def and notat section}).
+We study the random walk operator, $M_k^{+}$, which is the transition matrix of a random walk on the $k$-faces of $X$ defined as follows: given a $k$-dimensional face of $X$, $\tau \in X(k)$, choose randomly (according to a weight function) a $(k+1)$-face $\sigma \in X(k+1)$ such that $\tau \subset \sigma$ and then choose uniformly a $k$-face $\tau ' \in X(k)$ such that $\tau ' \subset \sigma$ (for an exact definition see Section \ref{HD RW and the signless differential sec}).
 We normalize the operator so that the largest eigenvalue is $1$.
-Such walks were first introduced and studied in $\cite{KM}$ which showed that in one-sided $\lambda$-local-spectral expanders a $k$-cochain $\phi$ orthogonal to the constant functions satisfies the following:
+Such walks were first introduced and studied in $\cite{KM}$ where it was shown that that in one-sided $\lambda$-local-spectral expanders a $k$-cochain $\phi$ orthogonal to the constant functions satisfies the following: